folutade/KnowThatYouAnointed/content/posts/the-party.md

   Street niggas and the corporate guys
   the **rappers that report the lies***

-* In the current line, Kendrick seems to suggest that the minds of "rappers that report the lies" eventually become altered and distorted as they become intoxicated by the lies that they have consumed and are not regurgitating to the masses.
+* In the current line, Kendrick seems to suggest that the minds of "rappers that report the lies" eventually become altered and distorted as they become intoxicated by the lies that they have consumed and are now regurgitating to the masses.

 * Being "drugged up" may also lead a person to lose consciousness.

-* Fittingly, since the 1990s the word “conscious” has been used to describe hip hop artists such as Common, Mos Def, Talib Kweli, and Lupe Fiasco who do not gloryify violence, drugs, sexual misbehavior, gluttony, jewelry, poor financial decisions, or any other form of ignorance that might be common in commercialized, mainstream hip hop.
-Instead, these artists focused on positive messages that would uplift the Black community.
-"Conscious" hip hop artists are thus the exact opposite of the "rappers that report the lies" and become "drugged up full of lies"
+* Fittingly, since the 1990s the word “conscious” has been used to describe hip-hop artists such as Common, Mos Def, Talib Kweli, and Lupe Fiasco, who do not glorify violence, drugs, sexual misbehavior, gluttony, jewelry, poor financial decisions, or any other form of ignorance that might be common in commercialized, mainstream hip-hop.
+Instead, these artists focus on positive messages that uplift the Black community.
+"Conscious" hip-hop artists are thus the exact opposite of the "rappers that report the lies" and become "drugged up full of lies."

-* Throughout *Mr. Morale & the Big Stepper* Kendrick also discussed the concept of "conciousness" as being free from ego, aware, present in "now", and connected to the universal or "collective consciousness" as described in the New Age teachings of Eckhart Tolle.
+* Throughout *Mr. Morale & the Big Steppers*, Kendrick also discussed the concept of "consciousness" as being free from ego, aware, present in "now," and connected to the universal or "collective consciousness" as described in the New Age teachings of Eckhart Tolle.

   * *The **media**'s the new religion, you **killed the consciousness*** -“Worldwide Steppers”